adarshm11/drAwIt/PLAN.md

 # drAwIt - Interactive Whiteboard Application Plan

 ## Project Overview
 An interactive whiteboard application enabling real-time collaborative drawing and writing with multiple users simultaneously.
+The ultimate goal is to integrate AI-powered drawing generation and enhancement capabilities.

 ## Tech Stack